afiliot/afiliot.github.io/_pages/cv.md

 ## Work experience
 ### Data scientist @OWKIN, Sep.
 2022 - now

-I'm part of the the Medical Imaging group.
-I'm focusing on the analysis and representation of digital histopathology images.
-I am working on the development and improvement of diagnostic tools, such as [RlapsRisk BC](https://www.owkin.com/rlapsrisk-bc).
-Also, I work within R&D on self-supervised learning to better represent digital pathology images, leveraging state-of-the-art computer vision and ML techniques to fuel all our internal research projects and pathology AI solutions.
+I am part of the Medical Imaging group which focuses on the analysis and representation of histopathology data.
+More specically, I am involved in the development and continuous improvement of our histology-based, AI-guided [diagnostics tools](https://www.owkin.com/diagnostics-approach) such as [RlapsRisk BC](https://www.owkin.com/rlapsrisk-bc) (lately [MSIntuit CRC](https://www.owkin.com/msintuit-crc)).
+Also, I work within R&D on [self-supervised learning](https://www.medrxiv.org/content/10.1101/2023.07.21.23292757v2) to better represent digital pathology images, leveraging state-of-the-art computer vision and ML techniques to fuel all our internal research projects and pathology AI solutions.

 ### Data scientist, Nov.
 2019, Aug.
 2022 - Lille University Hospital | INSERM | INRIA